learn-co-curriculum/sinatra-mechanics-of-sessions-readme/README.md

 ## Setting Up A Session

-Before we dive into the mechanics of setting up a session, it's important to note that a session is basically just a hash that stores data on the server, and passes the data to the client as a cookie.
+Before we dive into the mechanics of setting up a session, it's important to note that a session is basically just a hash that stores data on the server and passes that data to the client as a cookie.
 You can access the data stored in the session in the same way you would any hash in Ruby.

 And now to set up the session...

-In Sinatra, you want to set up your session in your controller, `app.rb` by using Sinatra's `configure block` to enable sessions in your app:
+In Sinatra, we enable sessions within the controller (e.g., `app.rb`) by adding two lines in the `configure` block:

 ```ruby
 configure do